Back to Inside Track Blog

 Any type of exercise is useful as long as it suits your body.
 Remember, exercise should be something you enjoy; otherwise, finding the motivation to do it will be hard.
 Whether you get started with a brisk 10-minute walk or devise a dedicated workout routine, here are some examples of exercises that can help improve mental health:

-• Aerobic exercises — Activities such as jogging, swimming, cycling or dancing can increase the production of endorphins which are natural mood boosters.
-You should aim for at least 30 minutes of moderate-intensity exercises five days a week but don’t worry if you’re new to fitness and getting used to moving your body.
+• Aerobic exercises — Activities such as jogging, swimming, cycling or dancing can increase the production of endorphins, which are natural mood boosters.
+You should aim for at least 30 minutes of moderate-intensity exercises five days a week, but don’t worry if you’re new to fitness and getting used to moving your body.

 • Yoga — This gentle practice combines physical postures, breathing techniques and meditation, which can help reduce feelings of stress, anxiety and depression.
-Yoga can increase beneficial brain chemicals like endorphins and GABA (gamma-aminobutyric acid), which are ‘feel-good’ chemicals that help to improve our moods.
+Yoga can increase beneficial brain chemicals like endorphins and GABA (gamma-aminobutyric acid), which are ‘feel-good’ chemicals that help improve our moods.

 • Mindfulness meditation — This practice involves paying attention to the present moment without judgement.
-It has been shown to reduce symptoms of anxiety and depression and improve overall wellbeing as you take time to think and be at one with yourself.
+It has been shown to reduce symptoms of anxiety and depression and improve overall well-being as you take time to think and be at one with yourself.

 • Tai Chi — This gentle, low-impact form of exercise combines slow, flowing movements with deep breathing and relaxation techniques.
 It can help reduce stress, anxiety, and depression.

-• Outdoor activities — Spending time in nature, whether it's hiking, gardening, or just taking a walk, can improve mood and reduce stress.
+• Outdoor activities — Spending time in nature, whether hiking, gardening, or just taking a walk, can improve mood and reduce stress.

 If you’re looking for your next workout, discover what our Fitness First gyms have to offer today.

-Improve your mental wellbeing with Fitness First
+Improve your mental well-being with Fitness First

 At Fitness First, we have a wide range of fitness classes, personal training sessions and more available for you, no matter your fitness level.